konstaka/cse3000-research-project/README.md

 ## Structure

 The implemented concept drift detectors can be found in the file `Detectors.ipynb`.
 The complete final results as well as the helper scripts used to format the data into LaTeX tables are in the `helper` folder.

+## Drift definitions in real-world data

+The code used to define drifts in real-world datasets is available in [https://github.com/konstaka/drift-definitions](https://github.com/konstaka/drift-definitions).